Fattoush Salad

 Fattoush Salad is of Arabic descent consisting of marinated vegetables, usually tomatoes and radishes, and tossed with grilled flatbread.

 Okay, the name sounds funny and not really appetizing.
 What is it?
-The easy answer: marinated vegetables served as a side dish or on top of other items, such as chicken shawarma or my Middle Eastern Pork and Potato Stew.
+The easy answer: marinated vegetables served as a side dish or on top of other items, such as chicken shawarma or stew.

 Traditionally speaking, fattoush is tossed with grilled pita or flatbread.
 Tossing the bread in extra virgin olive oil prior to adding to the salad creates a barrier, preventing it from getting soggy.
 Or you can be like me and omit the pita bread altogether.